This site is intended for healthcare professionals

 Liquid biopsy for mCRPC

-Liquid biopsy could capture the relative contribution of different anatomical sites of metastases in the bloodstream, providing a non-invasive and safer serial tumour sampling in mCRPC100.
+Liquid biopsy could capture the relative contribution of different anatomical sites of metastases in the bloodstream, providing a non-invasive and safer serial tumor sampling in mCRPC.104

 Meeting unmet needs using precision oncology for metastatic prostate cancer

-Table 2.
-Strategies to meet unmet needs using precision oncology for metastatic prostate cancer18,65.
+Table 2 describes approaches, techniques, and tools to help address unmet needs using precision oncology in metastatic prostate cancer.18,70

 Table 2.
-Strategies to meet unmet needs using precision oncology for metastatic prostate cancer (Adapted18,65).
-CT, computerised tomography; PSMA-PET, prostate-specific membrane antigen positron-emission tomography.
+Strategies to address unmet needs using precision oncology for metastatic prostate cancer.18,70 CT, computerized tomography; PSMA-PET, prostate-specific membrane antigen positron-emission tomography.

 Unmet need Strategies to meet the unmet need

-Ability to procure tumour material for molecular profiling • Develop guidelines for improving biopsy yield, amenable to clinical practice
+Ability to procure tumor material for molecular profiling • Develop guidelines for improving biopsy yield, amenable to clinical practice

 • Teaching videos on current best practices, and emerging techniques for bone biopsy and procurement

-• Next-generation imaging using higher resolution for functional assessments of the tumour
+• Next-generation imaging using higher resolution for functional assessments of the tumor

-Being able to explain tumour heterogeneity • Advanced imaging assays for selecting lesions with resistance to systemic agents for re-biopsy (PSMA-PET/CT)
+Being able to explain tumor heterogeneity • Advanced imaging assays for selecting lesions with resistance to systemic agents for re-biopsy (PSMA-PET/CT)

-Ability to integrate clinical features and genomic alterations for biomarker identification • Tools to accumulate and visualise clinical-genomic datasets (cBioPortal for Cancer Genomics; AACR Genomics Evidence Neoplasia Information Exchange [GENIE])
+Ability to integrate clinical features and genomic alterations for biomarker identification • Tools to accumulate and visualize clinical-genomic datasets (cBioPortal for Cancer Genomics; AACR Genomics Evidence Neoplasia Information Exchange [GENIE])

 • Integration of genomic data into electronic medical records